Numerical Simulations of the Molecular Behavior and Entropy of Non-Ideal Argon: Modeling of the Impacts of the intermolecular attractive Van der Waals forces on entropy

-The reduced specific volumes $V_R$ and reduced specific temperatures $T_R$, as well as the pressures determined with the model $P_{kin}$ (kPa), as well as the internal energy \emph{U} (kJ), are plotted in Figure \ref{fig:fig_P_kin_sim} and Figure \ref{fig:fig_U_kin_sim}.
+and thus the radius $R_{sphere}$ (m) and surface area $A_{sphere}$ (m$^2$) of the sphere can be determined from $V_{sphere}$ (m$^3$) with equation \ref{eq:eqRandAsphere}.
 In the parametric simulation, the numerical prediction for the pressure matched the Peng-Robinson $P_{PR}$ (equation \ref{eq:eqPengRobinson}) pressures within less than 5\% error, and the correlation \emph{R} between the simulated results and Peng-Robinson equation is 0.990.

-At the colder and more dense parameters, the argon gas is far from ideal, where the pressure follows the equation of state defined in equation \ref{eq:eqIdealGas}; a simulation will be considered to be ideal if its simulated pressure matches the ideal gas pressure with an error of less than 5\%.
-In Figure \ref{fig:fig_ideal_sim}, all of the ideal-gas parameters are colored in red, and the non-ideal parameters are colored blue; 76 out of the 200 parametric simulations was determined to represent ideal-gas argon.
-From these ideal gas parameters, the entropy was first determined with equation \ref{eq:eqS_theory}.

-Entropy is a measure of the \emph{disorder} of a system, and the number of possible positions and velocities of a molecular system, and so it would make logical sense that as the entropy of a system of molecules increases, the standard deviations of the molecular positions and/or velocities would increase.
-The entropy of the ideal-gas argon was compared to the standard deviations of the argon molecule position $\sigma_X$ (m) and velocity $\sigma_V$ (m/s), and an empirical equation for the entropy as a function of the standard deviations was obtained (equation \ref{eq:eqS_empstd}) with a correlation of \emph{R=0.9909} (Figure \ref{fig:fig_Svelvol_ideal}).

-The combined position and velocity standard deviation of all of the parameters, both ideal-gas parameters and real-gas parameters, are plotted in Figures \ref{fig:fig_stdX_stirling} and \ref{fig:fig_stdV_stirling}, respectively.
-Taking these standard deviations, and using them in the empirical equation \ref{eq:eqS_empstd}, the entropy \emph{S} (J/K) of every parameter in this simulation is plotted in Figure \ref{fig:fig_Svv_mesh}.